goossens/ObjectTalk/docs-src/nodes-overview/node-categories.md

 is GPU accelerated.
 Nodes are available to convert between images and textures.
-- **Shape Nodes** - These nodes generate, process or convert 2D vector shapes that are created with paths.
+- **Shape Nodes** - These nodes generate, process or convert 2D vector shapes that are created with one or more paths.
 - **Geometry Nodes** - These nodes generate, manipulate and convert geometries which consist of one or more 3D meshes.
 In ObjectTalk, a geometry is a 3D object made up of meshes which are a collection of interconnected triangles (faces).
 These triangles are formed by connecting vertices (points) with straight edges.
 The mesh defines the surface of the 3D object, but not its interior volume.
 - **Manifold Nodes** - These nodes operate on manifolds.
 In ObjectTalk, manifolds are specializations of geometries.
 A manifold mesh is watertight and contains no holes or missing faces that would cause leaks into the